Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

 ## More extended
 With the development of machine learning theory and practice, there are many models which is unable to train in single device.
 There are also more and more models that can not complete the training well only by data parallelism.

-Adopting `consistent` in OneFlow, the above problems can be solved well through free selection and combination of parallel methods.
-We will introduce in [parallel characteristic of OneFlow](model_mixed_parallel.md).
+Adopting `consistent` view in OneFlow, the above problems can be solved well through free selection and combination of parallel methods.
+We will introduce in [parallel features of OneFlow](model_mixed_parallel.md).